Bør Børson Jr. (1974 film)

 Bør Børson Jr. is a 1974 Norwegian musical film directed by Jan Erik Düring, starring Rolv Wesenlund, Britt Langlie and Sølvi Wang.
-The film is based on a novel by Johan Falkberget.
+The film is an adaptation of the musical theatre Bør Børson jr based on a novel by Johan Falkberget.

 Bør Børson Jr. (Wesenlund) is a peasant son with great ambitions.
 He starts a grocery store and – after some initial problems – makes a good deal of money.
 He then leaves for Oslo, where he makes a fortune in the stock trade.
 Eventually, he returns to his hometown, where he holds a lavish wedding with his childhood sweetheart.

 The film contained popular songs such as "Å æ kjinne ein kar", "Børs Song" and "Wienerbrød-tango", first introduced at the stage version of the musical in 1972.